 A simple illustration made by WhereScape RED which can be easily applied to other DWA tools:

 You could even say the opposite is the case and not use any specialists at all.
-With a good DWA tool, the person doesn’t need to know about SCD2 in details nor hot to implement, the tool is doing it for you by simply checking the checkbox.
+With a good Data Warehouse Automation tool, the person doesn’t need to know about SCD2 in details nor hot to implement, the tool is doing it for you by simply checking the checkbox.

 Some of the tools can be very expensive but others having reasonable prices.
-Furthermore, there are also open source DWA tools free of charge for example for Microsoft technology ODE created by OptimalBI.
+Furthermore, there are also open source Data Warehouse Automation tools free of charge for example for Microsoft technology ODE created by OptimalBI.
 Or you can use Biml and create your own little framework.
 Biml is open source and perfectly fits for any SSIS or SSAS automation.